Hashtag Web3 Logo

 Networks automatically adjust mining difficulty to maintain consistent block times despite fluctuating hash rate.

-Bitcoin: Adjusts every 2,016 blocks (~2 weeks) targeting 10-minute block times.
+• Bitcoin: Adjusts every 2,016 blocks targeting 10-minute block times.
 If blocks are produced faster, difficulty increases.
-Slower, difficulty decreases.
+If slower, difficulty decreases.

-This self-balancing mechanism ensures Bitcoin produces one block every 10 minutes on average, whether 100 or 100 million miners participate.
+This self-balancing mechanism ensures Bitcoin produces one block every 10 minutes on average.

 Mining Hardware Evolution

-GPU Mining (2010-2013): Graphics cards proved 50-100x more efficient than CPUs due to parallel processing capabilities.
-Led to the first mining farms.
+• GPU Mining (2010-2013): Graphics cards proved significantly more efficient than CPUs due to parallel processing capabilities.
+This led to the first mining farms.

-ASIC Mining (2013-Present): Application-Specific Integrated Circuits designed exclusively for mining.
-Modern Bitcoin ASICs are 100,000x more efficient than CPUs.
+• ASIC Mining (2013-Present): Application-Specific Integrated Circuits designed exclusively for mining.
+Modern Bitcoin ASICs are significantly more efficient than CPUs.
 Antminer S19 performs 110 TH/s (110 trillion hashes per second).

-ASIC Resistance: Some cryptocurrencies (Ethereum pre-Merge, Monero) designed algorithms resisting ASICs to keep mining decentralized.
-Success varied—Ethereum eventually moved to Proof of Stake.
+• ASIC Resistance: Some cryptocurrencies (Ethereum pre-Merge, Monero) designed algorithms resisting ASICs to keep mining decentralized.
+Ethereum eventually moved to Proof of Stake.

 Mining Pools